joe1chen/nodebb-plugin-search-elasticsearch/README.md

 2. fixed searcingh result id error

 ##TODO
-1. fixation of the bug which searchTopic method does not called by filer:topic.search hook properly
+1. fixation of the bug that searchTopic method does not called by filer:topic.search hook properly
 2. getTopicCount method cannot get the inner value of a nested json object